Shore Apartments

 Historical building in Miami, Florida, U.S.

-Shore Apartments (formally known as “The Shore”) is a historical modernist landmark on Indian Creek in the Normandy Isles neighborhood of North Miami Beach, United States.
+Shore Apartments (formerly known as “The Shore”) is a historical modernist landmark on Indian Creek in the Normandy Isles neighborhood of North Miami Beach, United States.
 It was designed by B. Robert Swartburg in 1948 for Maurice Gusman and opened on January 9, 1949.

 The building is a contributing property to the Normandy Isles Historic District.
 The building's modern architecture featuring distinct Art Deco and Streamline elements of MiMo architectural style earned it listing on the National Register of Historic Places in 2008.

 In 1995 the building was converted into a condominium and incorporated as a non-profit Bay Drive Condo Association, Inc.

 Site

 The Shore Apartments building is located on the Normandy Isle in North Miami Beach.
 Shore Apartments building occupies a keystone-shaped lot with 100 feet Bay Drive frontage, 160 feet water frontage of Indian Creek, 196 feet on the south line and 170 feet on the north line.
 The entry lobby is on the east side of the Bay Drive street.
 The area surrounding the Shore Apartments building is home to other architectural landmarks, among them are Mediterranean-style fountain built in 1922 along the 71st Street by a French-born developer Henri Levy and King Cole Condos (previously known as King Cole Apartments and Yacht Basin).